-CONVENE Verb
+CONVENE verb

 - To come together; to meet; to unite.

 - To come together, as in one body or for a public purpose; to meet; to assemble.
+Webster’s 1913 Dictionary

-MnMN CONFERENCE
+MnMN CONFERENCES

 PAST CONVENINGS